wkgcass/vproxy/doc/how-to-use.md

 ```

 When service mesh config is specified, the process launches into service mesh mode.
-All resources will become read-only in service mesh mode, the resources will be automatically handled by service mesh modules.
+All (asset) resources will become read-only in service mesh mode, the resources will be automatically handled by service mesh modules.

+> Asset resources means the resources which are not changed very often. e.g. tcp-lb is an asset resource, but session is not.
+> Auto-lb is a resource in service mesh mode, and only available in this mode, which is also writable.

 There are two roles provided by vproxy.